 Many villages in Ukraine and even more in Poland have a name Maydan (Majdan) or contain it.
 Experts believe that it is borrowed from the Türkic languages (MELNYCHUK O.S.
 1989: 361), but in the etymological dictionary of the Türkic languages such a word is not considered, obviously taken as a loan-word (SEVORTIAN E.V.
 2003.
 V. 7).
 At the same time, the etymological dictionary of the Kurdish language indicates that Kurd. maydān "area", "open space" comes from the Arabic maydān "square", "arena" (TSABOLOV R.L., 2001, V. I: 629-630).
 However, there is reason to believe that the Arabic word itself is a Persian loan-word.
-Words derived from Old-Ir. *maitana-/ *maiθana- "place of residence, dwelling" are present in some Itanian languages (EDELMAN D.I.
+Words derived from Old-Ir. *maitana-/ *maiθana- "place of residence, dwelling" are present in some Iranian languages (EDELMAN D.I.
 2015, V. 5: 153).
 As the study of toponymy of different origins shows, words in this sense often become the name of a settlement and according to V.A.
 Livshits OIr *maitāna could give Pers. maidān developing meaning from "place, settlement" to "area" (ibid, 155).
-On the other hand, it is difficult to assume that having spread in many languages, the Arabic woed could form the basis of no less than forty Polish place names, because in the historical perspective it is not visible that some of its numerous carriers (Turks or even Ukrainians) spread widely throughout Poland.
+It is also assumed that some words of the Iranian languages of the same root could mean "place of battle" (ibid, 155).
+On the other hand, it is difficult to assume that has spread in many languages, the Arabic word could form the basis of no less than forty Polish place names because in the historical perspective it is not visible that some of its numerous carriers (Turks or even Ukrainians) spread widely throughout Poland.
 Thus, we have to admit that a word similar to *maiθana- was present in the Cimmerian language and it was used by Cimmerians for calling their settlements.
 Over time, their names have changed somewhat under the influence of the word maydan, which has become popular in many languages.
 It should also be borne in mind that due to its prevalence, not all settlements of such a name may have the Iranian origin.
 It means not only "area", but also "lowland surrounded by forest" in Ukrainian, and in Russian "forest glade".

 While analyzing place names of southeastern corner of Poland (namely in the Lublin province) a small cluster of names easily decrypted using the Kurdish language was found in a small area.
 These are the names of Polish villages: